 Find out more, below, or visit our FAQ Page

 If you are a highly motivated undergraduate, the Daniel Guggenheim School of Aerospace Engineering's joint BS/MS academic program can give you the chance to earn your AE bachelor's and master's degrees in as little as five years.
 In addition, consider:

 - You can use up to six (6) credit-hours of AE Options courses for both your BS and MS degrees.
 These AE Options courses which you double-count are at the 4xxx-level and/or graduate level.
 Typically, this means you can finish your MS program 9-12 months after finishing BS degree.

 - When you submit your BS/MS graduate application (in your last year of the BS program), the graduate application fee and the GRE exam requirement are waived.
 In addition, only one letter of recommendation (not three) is required for the graduate school application.

 - You will receive preference in the assignment of AE Undergraduate Research Fellowships and will gain at least 3 semesters of undergraduate research experience after being accepted into the BS/MS program.

 What are the 6 steps I need to take to get through the BS/MS Honors program?

-- Completed AE Honors Program applications must be emailed to the AE academic advisor, Ms. Brittany Hodges, or brought to the AE Academic Office (Montgomery Knight - 308) no later than the last day of classes in a given semester.
+- Completed AE Honors Program applications must be submitted online no later than the last day of classes in a given semester.

 - Applications will be evaluated after the semester’s grades are available.
 Your eligibility requirements (GPA and credit-hours) must be satisfied at the end of the semester in which you have applied.